uber/Cadence-Docs/src/blog/_posts/2023-07-05-implement-cadence-worker-from-scratch.md

 Note that the domain is what we've already registered in advance.
 We will need to use this domain to interact with Cadence CLI tool.

-Then let's write a simple function to build a Cadence client on gRPC in your worker, which will communicate with the Cadecen backend continuously.
+Then let's write a simple function to build a Cadence client on gRPC in your worker, which will communicate with the Cadence backend continuously.

 ```Go
 func buildCadenceClient() workflowserviceclient.Interface {